unified-ban/Docs/docs/blacklist.md

 ## Terminology

 **We are explicitly against all forms of racism**.
-On this basis, we disagree with those peaople who see (and search for) racism everywhere and (for now) we do not intend to change our internal terminology (blacklist, whitelist).
+On this basis, we disagree with those people who see (and search for) racism everywhere and (for now) we do not intend to change our internal terminology (blacklist, whitelist).